This post may contain affiliate links. As an Amazon Influencer, I earn from qualifying purchases.

 - Stir in vanilla extract and crush large apple pieces with a spoon.

-- Allow apples to cool slightly and then puree with an immersion blender (or transfer in batches to a food processor.)
+- Allow apples to cool slightly and then puree with an immersion blender or a regular blender (or transfer in batches to a food processor.)
 Apple butter will continue to thicken as it cools.

-- Transfer to air tight containers and store in refrigerator for up to two weeks or store in the freezer for up to 2 months.
+- Transfer to an airtight container and store in refrigerator for up to two weeks or store in the freezer for up to 2 months.